Immunisation Information for the Public

 If you do not have an Australian Medicare or myGov account, you should contact the AIR on 1800 653 809 or visit your local general practitioner to request an Immunisation History Statement.

 The Public Health Unit does not provide specific advice on immunisations required for overseas travel to particular countries or regions due to the specialised nature of the information required.
-Travellers requiring a Yellow Fever vaccination need to visit a medical centre approved by NSW Health.
-A list of approved Yellow Fever providers in New South Wales can be found on the NSW Health website.
+Travellers requiring a yellow fever vaccination need to visit a medical centre approved by NSW Health.
+A list of approved yellow fever providers in New South Wales can be found on the NSW Health website.

 For more information: